 - Place the flank steak into the zipper bag, then add the marinade making sure there is good contact with all the surfaces.
 Press all the air out before sealing, and lay on one side in the refrigerator.
 For best results, let marinate for 4-6 hours, flipping it over a couple of times.

-- Remove flank steak from the refrigerator 30-60 minutes prior to filling to allow it to come to room temperature.
+- Remove flank steak from the refrigerator 30-60 minutes prior to grilling to allow it to come to room temperature.

 - Pre-heat the grill to medium-high and cook each side for approximately 10-12 minutes or until a meat thermometer reads 130°F. Let rest for at least 5 minutes before slicing against the grain.